Bible Verses for Wisdom: Scripture to Steady Your Next Step

-Let’s begin with a gentle posture that welcomes God’s guidance
+A gentle posture for God’s guidance

 Big decisions are often made in small moments: a text you choose to send, a tone you soften, a pause before speaking in a tense meeting.
 Wisdom grows in these daily places like a garden tended over time.
 The Scriptures below offer clarity without harshness and courage without hurry.